lindaperez/20_bk_AI_Covid19-Risk/Machine_Learning_Analysis.md

 After the data preprocessing, we are having an all-integer full datasets, with each input as categorical numeric.
 We are clear that ['Death'] is going to be the target.
 We would like to decide on the features that will be used to fit into the model.

 ### Statistical Analysis for Underlying Medical Conditions using R Language
-As both the target and potential features are categorical numeric, we are using Chi-squared test and logistic Regression in R to validate if the underlying medical conditions are significant relevant to the target ['Death'].
+As both the target and potential features are categorical numeric, we are using Chi-squared test and logistic Regression in R to validate if the underlying medical conditions are significantly relevant to the target ['Death'].
 The result shows almost all the medical conditions, as well as age(Adults and senior people) are significantly relative to the target ['Death'] based on the clean patient data(P value is smaller than 0.05), except the condition - ['pregnant'] and ['cardiovascular'].
 The result as follows:
 ![Statistical_Analysis_in_R](./Image/Statistical_Analysis_in_R.png)
 <br> So preliminarily, the features are relevant to the target.
 Even though ['pregnant'] and ['cardiovascular'] didn't appear significant to the target ['Death'], we are still going to proceed with them as they would be valuable info for the doctors to prepare further diagnosis and treatment.